About Kate Markland

 Kate Markland is a former physiotherapist with 20 years' clinical experience who founded four award-winning clinics serving 5,000+ patients.

-While documenting student engagement across 318 children in Yorkshire and Gloucestershire primary schools, she discovered something educators were missing:
+While documenting student engagement with StoryQuest™ in Yorkshire and Gloucestershire primary schools, she discovered something educators were missing:

 Students weren't refusing to write because they couldn't.
 They were refusing because writing had become emotionally overwhelming.